emilyyyyyllo/DATA146/project3.md

  np.mean(test_scores)
  ```

 In terms of the number of splits for KFold, I assigned 10.
-This is because the total number of observations in the charleston_ask.cvs data is about 715, so 10 would be a reasonable number.
+This is because the total number of observations in the charleston_ask.cvs data is 715, so 10 would be a reasonable number.
 Each fold contains about 70 observations.

 Since a R squared value of 1 is the perfect score indicating that it explains 100% of the variability, we know that this linear regression model performs very poorly.
 The average training score is only 0.019 and the average testing score is around -0.03, which suggests that the relation between the three features—beds, baths, and square feet—and the target—the asking price—is extremely low.

-The reason that the training and testing scores are so low might be that the three features are not put on the similar scale, which I will later fix by utilizing feature scaling.
+The reason that the training and testing scores are so low might be that the three features are not put on a similar scale, which I will later fix by utilizing feature scaling.
 Despite the fact that beds and baths are on a similar scale(around 3 or 4), the square feet of the house are measured on an entirely different scale(more than 1000).
-However, the most likely reason for the model being underperforming might be that beds, baths, and the space of the house are just not the most significant predictors for the asking prices of houses in Charleston.
+However, the most likely reason for the model being underperforming might be that beds, baths, and sqaure footage are just not the most significant predictors for the asking prices of houses in Charleston.

 # Question 2